return42/sphkerneldoc/linux_src_doc/fs/btrfs/extent-tree_c.rst

 Description
 -----------

-This must be matched with a call to btrfs_delalloc_reserve_space.
-This is called in the case that we don't need the metadata AND data reservations anymore.
-So if there is an error or we insert an inline extent.

 This function will release the metadata space that was not used and will decrement ->delalloc_bytes and remove it from the fs_info delalloc_inodes